zimt28/ash_audit_log/README.md

 # AshAuditLog

+**🚧 This library is still work in progress and shouldn't be used yet.**

 `AshAuditLog` is an [Ash](https://github.com/ash-project/ash) extension that lets you track resource changes by writing to an audit log.

 Changes get tracked per resource, an audit log resource and database table get generated automatically.
 The extension is currently limited to be used with Postgres, but can easily be extended to other data layers once the need arises.